skoudoro/mailerlite-api-python/README.md

 ## Method reference

-For the complete reference, visit the [official MailerLite API reference](https://developers.mailerlite.com/reference).
+For the complete reference, visit the [official MailerLite API reference](https://developers-classic.mailerlite.com/reference).

+## Notes

+This version is handling the V2_BETA API.

+we are currently updating the project to handle the new V2 released last summer 2022.

 ## Examples